 Nikolaj Nielsen is a Ph.D. student in Comparative Literature at Stanford University.
 He graduated from NYU Abu Dhabi in 2018 with a B.A. in Literature and Creative Writing.
 His interests include contemporary culture, New World Literature, and emerging strategies for literary studies.
 Contact him at nnielsen[at]stanford.edu.

-Katherine Schaap Williams is Assistant Professor of Literature at NYU Abu Dhabi.
+Katherine Schaap Williams is Assistant Professor of Literature at the University of Toronto.
 She is a specialist in the early modern period, whose research and teaching focuses on sixteenth- and seventeenth-century English drama and its cross-cultural adaptations, disability studies, and performance theory.